mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Proposals

-Commit messages do not have an extension field because the set of protocols is extensible.
+Commit messages do not have an extension field because the set of proposals is extensible.
 As discussed in {{commit}}, Proposals with a non-default proposal type MUST NOT be included in a commit unless the proposal type is supported by all the members of the group that will process the Commit.